kburnham/DAND-Right-Whale-Identification/Using AWS to Train a Cascade Classifier.md

 You should get a message saying 'The authenticity of host your_public_dns_name' . . . can't be established'.

 Type 'yes' to continue.
-You will be promted to make update with `sudo yum install`.
+You will be promted to update with `sudo yum install`.
 Do this.

 <h4>Install OpenCV</h4>